martin-mwenda/alx-system_engineering-devops/0x19-postmortem/README.md

 Task List:

-Patch the genetic risk assessment module to prevent memory leaks.
-Add memory usage alerts to the monitoring system.
-Refactor code to improve memory efficiency across other API services.
-Conduct bi-weekly load testing with real data sets to identify weaknesses.
+Patch the genetic risk assessment module to prevent memory leaks. 🛠️ Add memory usage alerts to the monitoring system 🕵️ Refactor code to improve memory efficiency across other API services 💪 Conduct bi-weekly load testing with real data sets to identify weaknesses.
 Update incident response documentation for quicker resolution times in the future.